A quick definition …

 - A dashboard is a visual display of your data in clear, easy-to-read charts and graphs, all consolidated on a single screen.

 But how do you set up a KPI dashboard?
-We have a few tips for how to identify the best KPIs for your dashboard, as well as a few best practices to ensure that your business intelligence dashboard is as effective as possible.
+We have a few tips to identify the best KPIs for your dashboard, as well as a few best practices to ensure that your business intelligence dashboard is as effective as possible.

 1. Know and define your goals at three separate levels: